USC-NSL/DIBS/README.md

 DIBS: Just-in-time Congestion Mitigation for Data Centers

 This is our NS-3 simulation code for DIBS, appearing at Eurosys 2013.
+We use NS 3.15 version.
+Please apply the patch to NS-allinone-3.15/ns-3.15

 Abstract:
 Data centers must support a range of workloads with differing